What Is Disparate Impact Discrimination?

 “A lawyer is going to be the person that is most able to give someone who is being discriminated against advice on whether something is both unfair and illegal, or simply unfair,” Prakash says.

-“Unfortunately, there are a lot of ways in which people can be treated terribly in the marketplace as a consumer or on the job as an employee that would not necessarily be illegal… But still, think about what people face in purchasing goods and services; getting credit; going to school; dealing with court fines and fees; dealing with healthcare; as well as in employment.
+“Unfortunately, there are a lot of ways in which people can be treated terribly in the marketplace as a consumer or on the job as an employee that would not necessarily be illegal.
+But still, think about what people face in purchasing goods and services, getting credit, going to school, dealing with court fines and fees, dealing with healthcare, dealing with employment.
 I think that there can be opportunities to make those circumstances fairer for everyone.”

 What do I do next?